SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 ### Hints and Guidelines

 First, we will read the input data and then perform the calculations according to the provided price list and the discount rules.
-Finally print the result.
+Finally, print the result.

 #### Input Data

-According to the condition, we expect to read two lines of input data - on the first line **he month in which the stay is planned**, on the second - **the number of nights**.
+According to the condition, we expect to read two lines of input data - on the first line **the month in which the stay is planned**, on the second - **the number of nights**.

 Let's process and store the input data in appropriate variables: